Bill Rogers, a.k.a. George William Rogers, Jr., was gifted the assets to begin the Serendipity Foundation, by his Father George William Rogers, Sr.

 Bill continues to work toward making the world a better place for everyone as President of the Foundation.

 Michael has a long history of involvement in the non-profit arena beginning in the mid 1980s in NYC with ACT-UP/GMHC and The PWAHealthGroup as an “on the ground activist” and also a “political change agent.”
 In the 1990’s he moved to Fort Lauderdale and became a board member of The GLBT Community Center, President of his local Civic Association, and President of The Council of Fort Lauderdale Civic Associations, and also a Volunteer Police Officer.
 Leaving civics/politics behind, he became a board member of Seraphic Fire, South Florida’s premier vocal ensemble, and was the Vice President and then President of The World AIDS Museum here in Wilton Manors.
 Michael is also a graduate/alumnus of Fordham University’s Nonprofit Leadership Certification Program.
-He also runs the Insight Meditation Sitting Group in Fort Lauderdale, was trained by The Prison Mindfulness Institute, certified by Transformation Meditation and the American Institute of Health Care Professionals, lectures all over the country, and teaches Mindfulness Meditation classes and seminars.
+He also runs the Mindfulness Meditation Sitting Group in Fort Lauderdale, was trained by The Prison Mindfulness Institute, certified by Transformation Meditation and the American Institute of Health Care Professionals, lectures all over the country, and teaches public and private Mindfulness Meditation classes and seminars.